vigna/sux-rs/README.md

 A pure Rust implementation of succinct and compressed data structures.

-This crate started is part of the [Sux] project; it contains also code ported from [the DSI Utilities] and new structures.
+This crate started as part of the [Sux] project; it contains also code ported from [the DSI Utilities] and new structures.

 ## Highlights